everstudybee/i001-firebase-web-codelab/README.md

 3. `firebase --version`
 4. `firebase login` - a browser window will open
 5. `firebase use --add` - when prompted, select your Project ID, then give your Firebase project an alias `default`.
+6. `npm install`

+## Work with project

+1. `npm run start` - to start up Webpack.
-6. `firebase serve --only hosting` - run the following Firebase CLI command.
+2. `firebase serve --only hosting` - run the following Firebase CLI command.
-7. `npm install`